rorycl/firstgo/README.md

 ./firstgo -h

 NAME:
-   firstgo - A web server for prototyping web interfaces from sketched images.
+   firstgo - A web server for prototyping web interfaces from sketches

 USAGE:
    firstgo [global options] [command]

 DESCRIPTION:
-   The server uses a config.yaml file to describe clickable zones on images in assets/images to build an interactive website.
+   The firstgo server uses a config.yaml file to describe clickable zones on images in assets/images to build an interactive website.

    For a demo with embedded assets and config file, use 'demo'.
    To start a new project, use 'init' to write the demo files to disk.
    To serve files on disk use 'serve'.
+   To serve files on disk in development mode use 'develop'.

 COMMANDS:
-   serve  Serve content on disk with the provided config init   Initialize a new project in a directory demo   Run the embedded demo server help   Shows a list of commands or help for one command
+   serve    Serve content on disk develop  Serve content on disk with automatic file reloads init     Initialize a new project in a directory demo     Run the embedded demo server help     Shows a list of commands or help for one command

 Run 'firstgo [command] --help' for more information on a command.
 ```